The poet of Australia | National Library of Australia (NLA)

 The land that belongs to you.

-• What do you think the ‘ominous whispers’ refer to?
+• What might the ‘ominous whispers’ suggest?

 Need help?